 You may suffer immediate and substantial dilution in the net tangible book value of the common stock you purchase in this offering.
-After giving further effect to 757,500 ADSs in this offering at a public offering price of \$4.00 per ADS and accompanying Warrant and 2,992,500 pre-funded warrants at a public offering price of \$2.5463 per pre-funded warrant and accompanying Warrant, assuming the exercise in full of the pre-funded warrants and no exercise of the Warrants, and after deducting the Placement Agent commission and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at September 30, 2023 would have been \$10.2 million, \$1.56 per ADS.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.54 per ADS to new investors in this offering.
+After giving further effect to (i) 2,032,520 ADSs in this offering (assuming no sale of pre-funded warrants) at an assumed offering price of \$7.38 per ADS and after deducting the Placement Agent commission and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at September 30, 2023 would have been \$10.2 million, \$2.12 per ADS.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$3.1 per ADS to existing investors and immediate dilution of \$5.27 per ADS to new investors in this offering.
 See the section of this prospectus titled "Dilution" for a more detailed description of these factors.